 On to the towels!

 Gudrun Sjoden’s range of brightly printed organic cotton towels are a favourite in our house.
 Here are ours hanging in our bathroom!
 In the interests of full transparency, these towels were a PR gift to me three years ago.
 This means I’m under no obligation at all to share them in this post.
-However, we use them on a daily basis and they still look like new, so I wanted to share them as a tried and tested recommendation.
+However, we use them on a daily basis and they still look new, so I wanted to share them as a tried and tested recommendation.

 As well as being durable, these ethical towels are cuddly soft.
 They also cleverly feature two in-built hooks.
 This means you can hang them either on the long side or short side depending on the height of your hook.
 I love this clever feature!